driusan/bug/README.md

 Use "bug help [command]" for more information about any command below

 Valid commands

+Issue editing commands:
 	create	 File a new bug
 	list	 List existing bugs
 	edit	 Edit an existing bug
-    close   Delete an existing bug
+	tag	 Tag a bug with a category close	 Delete an existing bug
+	rm	 Alias of close
+	status	 View or edit a bug's status priority View or edit a bug's priority

+Source control commands:
-    commit  Commit any new, changed or deleted bug to git purge   Remove all issues not tracked by git rm      Alias of close
+	commit	 Commit any new, changed or deleted bug to git purge	 Remove all issues not tracked by git

+Other commands:
 	env	 Show settings that bug will use if invoked from this directory dir	 Prints the issues directory to stdout (useful subcommand in the shell) pwd	 Alias of dir
 	help	 Show this screen

 $ bug create I don't know what I'm doing
 # (Your standard editor will open here for you to enter a description, save it when you're done)